Antanamitarana

 Antanamitarana is a rural municipality in Madagascar.
-It belongs to the district of Antsiranana II, which is a part of Diana Region.
-The population of the municipality was estimated to be approximately 6227 in 2016.
+It belongs to the district of Antsiranana II, which is a part of Diana Region, and a part of the Diego Suarez province.
+The population of the municipality was estimated to be approximately 6,227 in 2016.

 It is situated at 8 km South of Diego Suarez, on the National Road 6.
 The airport of Diego Suarez is in this municipality.

 5 villages belong to this municipality: Maromagniry, Antafiamalama, Antanamitarana, Ambodimagnary and Ambodimanga.